Standard cancer registration

 2. Using a secured CD-ROM; in this case the hospital respects the requested format

 3. Using sFTP, i.e. secured file transfer via the Cancer Registry website.
 You can find more information in the manual.
-The green sFTP button in the right-hand column of the screen provides you with easy access to the application.
+The green sFTP button in the right-hand column of the screen provides you with easy access to the application. - Directly from anatomical pathologists: who supply the protocols related to the histological cancer diagnoses.

 Top